rowlandcoping/cheese-and-beer/README.md

 This website is for a specialist retailer though, so I have looked for examples in that area as well.
 Paxton and Whitfield's website, for example, is exhaustive in content and slick in design, and provides a good benchmark for the sort of range a decent cheese retailer needs to be carrying.
 I have also found guides on how to pair cheese with beer which I think will be very useful when making suggestions to the user.

 One thing that strikes me about Amazon in particular but also the cheese retailer is the sheer number of menus, sub-menus and options.
 Paxton and Whitfields has no fewer than nine options in their main navigation bar, which open admittedly very nice sub-pages when you mouse-over.
 Amazon... well Amazon is just ridiculous (it gets even more ridiculous when you try and navigate AWS but that's another matter).
 I think Amazon assumes a certain familiarity from the user, and gets away with a lot of bad UI as a result.
 Most people know where to find what they need on there.
-I pretty much never click and of the navigation links though, aside from my account options.
+I pretty much never click on any of the navigation links though, aside from the 'my account' options.
 What would a new user make of it?
 When you search for products and scroll down the page you get a heading saying more products, then the same heading again with even more products... then you finally get pagination!
 I think for a specialist site aimed at more casual users, you just can't get away with most of this - people will get lost and give up.
 The simpler the navigation the better.
 Of course, there is a huge caveat to this.
 For the exact same reason it would be foolish not to emulate Amazon's site layout to some degree, so that the majority of users will feel comfortable and instantly be able to find where everything is.

-When it comes to positioning and branding Paxton and Whitfield seems to be the upper end of the market.
+When it comes to positioning and branding Paxton and Whitfield seems to be at the upper end of the market.
 It assumes a certain level of knowledge about the products, as I'd imagine most visitors will have.
 At the other end of the market is the supermarket, and whilst you can purchase a similar quantity of pretty decent cheese and get change from ten pounds, it does lack a certain sense of occasion.
 There is room then, in the middle ground.
 The cheese and beer branding should sit perfectly in this area - craft ales rather than fine wines, and enough sense of occasion to feel like you're doing something special without being unconfortable about the amount of money you're spending on it.
 A site that isn't just for enthusiasts, but is for everyone.

 ### 2) Project Goal